Vehicles of Faith: G1-Monads

 G15: Risk

-Function in instilling hope: To accept the possibility of harm or loss in responding to the challenge.
+Function in instilling hope: To identify a beneficial outcome while accepting the possibility of harm or loss.

-Risking often generates fears that losses will be excessive.
-If so, it can be assisted by provisions for mitigation, as well as active recognition, honest dialogue and comparison with alternatives.
+Risking fears of loss can be reduced by provisions for mitigation, as well as active recognition, honest dialogue and comparison with alternatives.

 Willingness weakens if loss aversion dominates.